mattjh1/mattjh-blog/content/post/kcna-part3.md

 Container technology has fundamentally transformed our approach to application development and architecture.
 Their ability to enable efficient management of applications at scale has become increasingly important.

-Here's how you could break down your "A Brief History of Container Technology" section with more granular subheadings for clarity:

 ## A Brief History of Container Technology

 Understanding containers requires a look back at the evolution of virtualization and isolation technologies over the decades.